Methodology, Parameters, and Calculations

 |---|---|---|

-| Diseases Without Effective Treatment | -0.7011 | Strong driver |
+| Diseases Without Effective Treatment (diseases) | -0.7011 | Strong driver |

-| New Disease First Treatments Per Year | -0.2360 | Weak driver |
+| Diseases Getting First Treatment Per Year (diseases/year) | -0.2360 | Weak driver |

 Interpretation: Standardized coefficients show the change in output (in SD units) per 1 SD change in input.
-Values near Β±1 indicate strong influence; values exceeding Β±1 may occur with correlated inputs.
+Values near ยฑ1 indicate strong influence; values exceeding ยฑ1 may occur with correlated inputs.

 Monte Carlo Distribution